 Well, technically their fiber is flame-resistant, meeting the standards of the U.S. Consumer Product Safety Commission's rigid testing specifications as a Class 1 fiber for use in clothing and furnishings.

 Like wool, alpaca fiber is water-resistant, but it can wick away moisture because of its unique ability to mimic cotton in moisture regain.
 These attributes are what make alpaca feel lighter than wool but warmer than cotton in cool and damp climates.

 6. They come in a rainbow of hues

-Alpaca fiber comes in 16 tones that are recognized by the textile industry, from white to light rose gray to dark fawn, in addition to the blends that can be made from those, thus minimizing the need for pollution-intensive dying.
+Alpaca fiber comes in 22 colors and hundreds of shades, from white to light rose gray to dark fawn, in addition to the blends that can be made from those, thus minimizing the need for pollution-intensive dying.

 7. There are two types of alpacas in this world...

 Alpacas come in two types: Suri and the huacaya.
 The suri has fiber that grows long and forms silky dreadlocks.
 The huacaya has a wooly, dense, crimped fleece — like a teddy bear — giving it a very wooly appearance.
 About 90 percent of all alpacas in the North America are huacayas.

 Alpacas and llamas can successfully cross-breed.
 The offspring they create are known as huarizo, which are valued for their longer fleece.